Experience Sheffield Scholarships

 - Be eligible to pay the home rate of fees.

-The deadline to submit your application is 12pm (midday) Monday 19 April 2021.
+The deadline to submit your application was 12pm (midday) Monday 19 April 2021.

 Applicants will be notified of the outcome of their application before the end of May 2021.